Elastoo-Team/sitri/docs/getting_started/providers/redis.rst

 .. note::
     The configuration and start of the Redis remains at your side

-Install Consul client with Poetry:
+Install Redis client library with Poetry:

 .. code-block:: sh